streamapprox/streamapprox.github.io/index.md

 In this work, we design StreamApprox, a Spark/Flink-based stream analytics system for approximate computing.
 StreamApprox implements an online stratified reservoir sampling algorithm in Spark Streaming to produce approximate output with rigorous error bounds.

 # Source Code
-Our paper is currently under for submission to [ACM/IFIP/USENIX Middleware 2017](http://2017.middleware-conference.org/) Source code will be available soon
+Source code will be available soon.